 - Five core courses with at least a 75% European Studies content taken in at least three different departments

 - Attain competency in one European language other than English, equivalent to at least four semesters of college study (advanced proficiency).
-The Executive Committee will approve certification of language competency.
+The Director of Graduate Studies will approve certification of language competency.

 - Attain competency in a second European language other than English, equivalent to at least two semesters of college level study (intermediate proficiency).
-The Executive Committee will approve certification of language competency.
+The Director of Graduate Studies will approve certification of language competency.

 - A significant focus on European Studies-related issues in dissertation work.